IgniteUI/igniteui-docfx/en/components/charts/types/radial-chart.md

 ## Angular Radial Chart Styling

 Once our radial chart is created, we may want to make some further styling customizations such as a change of the line colors, marker types, or outline colors of those markers.

-This example demonstrates how to customize Angular Radial Chart.
+This example demonstrates how to customize styling in [`IgxDataChartComponent`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxdatachartcomponent.html) control.

 <code-view style="height: 600px"
            data-demos-base-url="{environment:dvDemosBaseUrl}"